Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Minnesota Stats and Trends

-- So far this season Minnesota has two wins against the spread.
+- Minnesota has two wins against the spread in five games this year.

-- This season, the Golden Gophers are winless ATS when entering a game as an underdog of 3.5 points or more.
+- The Golden Gophers have been underdogs by 3.5 points or more one time this year and have not covered the spread once.

-- Minnesota's games this year have gone over the total in two out of five opportunities (40%).
+- Minnesota's games this season have hit the over on two of five set point totals (40%).

 - Minnesota is 2-2 against the spread and 3-1 overall when the team records more than 17.9 points.

-- In games that Minnesota totals over 341.6 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Minnesota amasses more than 341.6 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year the Golden Gophers have five turnovers, three fewer than the Cornhuskers have takeaways (8).
+- The Golden Gophers have five giveaways this season, while the Cornhuskers have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.